How to Get Out of Stress Debt

 And yes — some things you think are deposits are actually withdrawals.
 An intense workout when your body is already depleted?
 Withdrawal.
 Obsessively checking Instagram?
 Withdrawal.
 Speeding toward your next goal without pausing?
 Withdrawal.

-Here are the tools that actually work for me:
+Here are the tools that actually work:

 Reflection.
 Get clear on what you actually want — not just what you're posting about, not just what looks productive.
-What are the daily actions that are going to get you there?
+What are the daily actions that are actually going to get you there?

 Restorative practices.
 A long shower.
 A bath.
 A nap.
 Restorative yoga.
 Acupuncture.
 A walk in nature.
 These aren't indulgences — they're deposits.